 Who gets crusted scabies?

-Scabies is passed on from another individual that is infested by scabies mites.
-Crusted scabies may arise in people that fail to mount a normal immune response to the mites.
+Scabies is passed on from another individual infested by scabies mites.
+Crusted scabies may arise in people who fail to mount a normal immune response to the mites.

-Globally, crusted scabies is most prevalent in remote Aboriginal communities in Northern Australia.
+Crusted scabies is prevalent in remote Aboriginal communities in Northern Australia.

 Risk factors for crusted scabies include: